RedHatWorkshops/quay-workshop/content/labs/0002-install-docker.md

 module: Docker
 ---

 Install Docker on your bastion host.
-Beware of installing via docker.io.
+Beware when installing the docker.io package.
 This will give you an older version of Docker.

 ```
 # sudo apt-get install -y docker.io